ARM-software/astc-encoder/README.md

 immediately decompressing the image and saving the result.
 This can be used to enable a visual inspection of the compressed image quality.
 In addition this mode also prints out some image quality metrics to the console.

+The modes available are:

+* `-tl` : use the linear LDR color profile.
+* `-ts` : use the sRGB LDR color profile.
+* `-th` : use the HDR color profile, tuned for HDR RGB and LDR A.
+* `-tH` : use the HDR color profile, tuned for HDR RGBA.

 ## Experimenting